Most Common NY Pests

 Stink Bugs

-Stink bugs are other common NY pests that can cause damage to gardens and flowerbeds.
+Stink bugs are other common New York pests that can cause damage to gardens and flowerbeds.
 In the winter, they migrate indoors to make nests in residential homes.
 Once inside, they can spread odor and congregate near light fixtures.
 Since they frequently reproduce, finding one stink bug in your home is a clear sign you will need professional stink bug control.

 Pestech will treat your home’s exterior or attic to control these pests.